Mary Kay Bergman: Successors

 Bergman's friend and student Grey DeLisle inherited the role of Daphne Blake in the Scooby-Doo franchise.
 DeLisle said of her:

 She was just the sweetest, most wonderful person in the world... and then she killed herself.
 Her husband came and stayed with me at my house, because he said, "I can't stay over there, it's too painful."
 And about a week later, they asked me to audition for Daphne ... and I didn't know what to do, because I just thought, "Gosh, I just don't know if I can do that."
 I told him, "They asked me to audition, but I'm not going to audition, because it's just weird."
 And he said, "Grey, you have to do it, because Mary Kay would've wanted you to do it.
 You were her star student, she loved you, and she would've wanted you to do Daphne.
 Somebody's going to do it.
 It might as well be someone who loved her."
 And I was, like, "I didn't really think about it like that."
 So I went in, and I didn't study it, because I just thought, "You know what?
-I’m just going to go in, and I’m just going to do my best interpretation of the character.
+I'm just going to go in, and I'm just going to do my best interpretation of the character.
 I'm not going to try and sound-match her, because it would just be too sad to listen to her voice."
 So I went in, and Eddie – the engineer at the time – and Collette Sunderman, the director, she just said, "When you came in, Grey, it was just eerie.
 It was like there was some other hand in it, because you sounded exactly like Mary Kay."
 So I guess it was meant to be, because I didn't try.
 It just came out that way.

-Voice actress Tara Strong replaced Bergman as the voice of Timmy Turner in The Fairly OddParents.
+Voice actress Tara Strong, another friend and student of Bergman, replaced her as the voice of Timmy Turner in The Fairly OddParents.